Frequently Asked Questions

 Does getting a filling hurt?

-How long do dental crowns last?
+How long do dental implants last?

 Is teeth whitening safe?